hiveot/hub/runtime/authn/README.md

 ## Status

-This service is being reworked for the Digital Twin Runtime.
-It is functional but not yet used.
+This service is functional but breaking changes should be expected.

-Implementation of custom roles is not yet complete.

 ## Scope

-In-scope is to provide identity management for users, devices, and services on the local network, with support for password, static key, and token based authentication.
+In-scope is to provide identity management for users, devices, and services on the local network, with support for password, certificate, and token based authentication.

 ## Summary